Alcatraz Island – A Tourist Destination in Northern California

 By tell me your secrets Charles Harmon

 Beginning in November 1969, the island was occupied for more than 19 months by a group of aboriginal people from San Francisco.
-They were part of a wave of Native activism across the country with public protests throughout the 1970s.
+They were part of a wave of Native activism across the country.
+That generated public protests throughout the 1970s.
 In 1972, Alcatraz became a national recreation area.
 Later in 1986 it received designation as a National Historic Landmark.

 Alcatraz Island Today